Skip to main content

 There is currently no dedicated international instrument in place designed specifically to prevent plastic pollution throughout the entire plastics lifecycle.
 Some countries are taking action to reduce plastic consumption or increase recycling - through campaigns and awareness-raising measures for example.
 Other countries have specific laws in place, such as obliging producers and manufacturers to minimise waste, adopting recycling targets, or phasing out the most problematic plastic products, including single use plastics.

-The need to take urgent, concrete action has been emphasized in several United Nations Environment Assembly (UNEA) resolutions since 2014.
+Several United Nations Environment Assembly (UNEA) resolutions since 2014 have stressed the need to take urgent, concrete action on plastic pollution.
 An ad-hoc open-ended expert group on marine litter (the “AHEG”) was set up in 2017 by UNEA3 to identify potential solutions.
 The group had concluded its work and its recommendations were considered at the second session of UNEA5 in early 2022, leading to the launch of negotiations on a legally binding global agreement to combat plastic pollution.

 Objectives

-An intergovernmental negotiating committee within which negotiations for the plastics agreement can take place was established at UNEA5.
+An intergovernmental negotiating committee within which negotiations for the plastics agreement was established at UNEA5.
 The EU will continue to work with its allies and other partners aiming at a rapid conclusion of the negotiations.

 Timeline